telefonicaid/fiware-facts/README.rst

 Configuration file
 ------------------
-The configuration used by the fiware-facts component is optionally read from the file ``facts_conf/fiware-facts.cfg``
+The configuration used by the fiware-facts component is read from the file ``facts_conf/fiware-facts.cfg``

-Default values are found in ``facts/config.py``.

 MYSQL cloto configuration must be filled before starting fiware-facts component, user and password are empty by default.
 If you run the server without filling those values, the server will ask you to provide them.